-The Purpose-led Performance (PLP) Committee reports into the McCormick Management Committee which is the top-level senior management committee.
-The PLP Committee is responsible for assessing and managing climate related risk and opportunities.
-These risks have been assigned to this committee because this falls within its scope of the overall PLP program. (i) Risk/opportunities are assessed at the company level are those risks that 1) expose the Company to significant or catastrophic permanent decline in shareholder value and 2) the risk must be reasonably possible. (ii) Risks and opportunities are assessed at an asset or facility level where it can impact the overall organization and result in an overall enterprise risk.
+The Purpose-led Performance (PLP) Governing Council reports into the McCormick Management Committee which is the top-level senior management committee.
+The PLP Governing Council is responsible for both assessing and managing climate-related risks and opportunities and providing overall coordination and strategic direction for driving Purpose-led Performance.

+- (i) Risk/opportunities are assessed at the company level are those risks that 1) expose the Company to significant or catastrophic permanent decline in shareholder value and 2) the risk must be reasonably possible. - (ii) Risks and opportunities are assessed at an asset or facility level where it can impact the overall organization and result in an overall enterprise risk.
 Additionally McCormick has partnered with an insurance carrier to evaluate weather related and other risks at the asset level and to mitigate those risks where feasible.
 These risks include but are not limited to potential for flooding, wind damage and structural issues related to heavy snow and rainfall events.
-Opportunities are being addressed at the asset level through reduction programs for water, electricity, greenhouse gases and solid waste. (iii) A risk assessment methodology is used which includes but is not limited to the following factors: Damage to our reputation or brand name.
+Opportunities are being addressed at the asset level through reduction programs for water, electricity, greenhouse gases and solid waste.

+(iii) A risk assessment methodology is used which includes but is not limited to the following factors: Damage to our reputation or brand name.
 Consolidation of customers, Procurement of raw materials, Laws and regulations, Disasters, business interruptions or similar events.

 Case Study 1: Physical risk/opportunity Tropical cyclones and floods can and have impacted the origin countries of our raw agricultural materials.
 For example in March 2017, Cyclone Enawo hit the east coast of Madagascar directly impacting the farming communities from which McCormick source vanilla.
-Likewise in 2004 a hurricane impacted Grenada and destroved approximately 75% of the nutmen trees.
+Likewise in 2004 a hurricane impacted Grenada and destroyed approximately 75% of the nutmeg trees.
 Severe floods in India in 2018 increased the outbreak of disease in the materials sourced from those regions, including turmeric and red pepper, thus reducing the yield in 2019 and impacting market price of commodities.
 To manage the risk, McCormick implements dual or multi-origin sourcing of its agricultural raw materials where possible.

 Case Study 2: Transition risk/opportunity As a CPG company, McCormick closely tracks and responds to shifts in consumer preferences and market demands.
 In 2018, McCormick joined other companies in signing the New Plastics Economy Commitment led by the Ellen MacArthur Foundation to underscore its promise in promoting a circular economy.
 As part of the PLP journey, McCormick commits to reducing packaging carbon footprint by 25% and to achieve 100% circular plastics packaging (reused, recycled or repurposed) by 2025.
 McCormick's packaging commitments are partially underpinned by ongoing lightweighting efforts, which reduce both the packaging carbon footprint and direct costs to the business.